Methodology: Best Pediatric Hospitals

 The Leapfrog Group is a nonprofit organization that aims to help consumers make informed decisions about their health and access safe, high-value care.
 For over two decades, it has collected and published data on patient safety and quality of care from voluntary surveys and other sources.

 The Leapfrog Group applied the following criteria to determine which pediatric hospitals qualified for the Best Pediatric Hospital List.
-All ASCs that completed a 2022 Leapfrog Ambulatory Surgery Center Survey by Nov.
-30 were eligible for consideration.
+All pediatric hospitals that completed a Leapfrog Survey were eligible for consideration.

 For the complete methodology, read below.